-Hertha Levefællesskab is situated near Aarhus in Jutland on a slope with a tremendous view.
-It was founded in 1996 and now consists of about 150 people including 26 developmentally disabled persons.
-The main topic in this village community is social ecology i.e. how do we get a culturally and socially sustainable community running and including a group of people with special needs.
+Hertha Levefællesskab/Hertha Intentional Community is situated near Aarhus in Jutland on a slope with a tremendous view.
+It was founded in 1996 and now consists of about 150 people including 27 developmentally disabled persons.
+The main topic in this village community is social ecology, i.e. how do we get a culturally and socially sustainable community running including a group of people with special needs.

-The community decisions are made on an anthroposophical (Rudolf Steiner) basis and we practice “reverse integration” i.e. the so-called normal in fact integrate with the retarded people.
-The “normal” has settled down as a “friendly tribe” around the retarded.
-There is a ratio of 1:3 between retarded and “normal” which will be maintained as the project develops to a maximum of about 150 people.
-There are workshops for the handicapped (bakery, weaving room, laundry workshop, kitchen, garden, farming, dairy, outdoor maintenance group, drama workshop and a canteen workshop in nearby school and kindergarten).
-Apart from this, there is at present a goldsmith, an architect’s office working here.
-Tree families have build straw bale houses.
+The community decisions are made on an anthroposophical (Rudolf Steiner) basis and we practice “reverse integration”, where the so-called normal in fact integrate with the disabled people.
+The “normal” has settled down as a “friendly tribe” around the disabled.
+There is a ratio of 1:5 between disabled and “normal” people, which will be maintained as the project develops to a maximum of about 150 people.
+There are workshops for the disabled (bakery, weaving room, laundry workshop, kitchen, garden, farming, dairy, outdoor maintenance group, and drama workshop), and apart from this, there is at present a goldsmith, and also an architect’s office working here.
+Three families have built straw bale houses.

 Visitors please call in advance!